State-independent Importance Sampling for Random Walks with Regularly Varying Increments: Proofs of key theorems

-Recall that $\nu_b$ denotes the maximum of indices of the increment random variables ($X_i$s) considered for simulation in a particular simulation run.
+\paragraph{Proof of Theorem \ref{GR2-RT}} Recall that $\nu_b$ denotes the maximum of indices of the increment random variables ($X_i$s) considered for simulation in a particular simulation run.
 From the sampling procedures in Section \ref{SUBSEC-SIM-LOC}, it is clear that $\nu_b \leq n_{_K}.$ Therefore,

-where the penultimate step follows from Karamata's theorem (see \eqref{KARAMATA}), and the final step just uses long-tailed nature of $\bar{F}(\cdot).$ Also note that: $\int_{b}^{b+r\mu} \bar{F}(u)du \leq r\mu \bar{F}(b),$ and by application of Karamata's theorem, we have $\Fi(b) \sim \frac{bF(b)}{\alpha-1},$ as $b \nearrow \infty.$ Therefore from \eqref{NSTEPS-INT},
+where the penultimate step follows from Karamata's theorem (see \eqref{KARAMATA}), and the final step just uses long-tailed nature of $\bar{F}(\cdot).$ Also note that: $\int_{b}^{b+r\mu} \bar{F}(u)du \leq r\mu \bar{F}(b),$ and by application of Karamata's theorem, we have $\Fi(b) \sim {bF(b)}/(\alpha-1),$ as $b \nearrow \infty.$ Therefore from \eqref{NSTEPS-INT},

-thus yielding the required bound on the expected termination time. \(\Box\)\\ \begin{remark} Similar to how we arrived at \eqref{DOUB-INT-TAIL}, lower bounds can be obtained to show that $\E^Q[\nu_b] = \Omega \left( \int_{b}^{\infty} u \bar{F}(u)du\right).$ If the tail index $\alpha < 2, \int_{b}^{\infty} u \bar{F}(u)du$ turns out to be infinite, and subsequently $\E^Q[\nu_b] = \infty.$ Though the assignment of $p_k$s in \eqref{PK-SEL} yields vanishing relative error for any $\alpha > 1,$ it fails to provide algorithms which have finite expected termination time when the increment random variables $X$ have infinite variance (e.g., when $\alpha < 2$), thus making this choice of $p_k$ not suitable for practice.\\ \end{remark}
+thus yielding the required bound on the expected termination time. \(\Box\) \begin{remark} Similar to how we arrived at \eqref{DOUB-INT-TAIL}, lower bounds can be obtained to show that $\E^Q[\nu_b] = \Omega \left( \int_{b}^{\infty} u \bar{F}(u)du\right).$ If the tail index $\alpha < 2, \int_{b}^{\infty} u \bar{F}(u)du$ turns out to be infinite, and subsequently $\E^Q[\nu_b] = \infty.$ Though the assignment of $p_k$s in \eqref{PK-SEL} yields vanishing relative error for any $\alpha > 1,$ it fails to provide algorithms which have finite expected termination time when the increment random variables $X$ have infinite variance (e.g., when $\alpha < 2$), thus making this choice of $p_k$ not suitable for practice. \end{remark}